hyrlamiranda/python-learn/README.md

 6.Write a program that asks the user for a number n and gives him the possibility to choose between computing the sum and computing the product of 1,…,n. (choice.py)

 7.Write a program that prints a multiplication table for numbers up to 12. (multiples.py)

-8.Write a program that prints all prime numbers.
-(Note: if your programming language does not support arbitrary size numbers, printing all primes up to the largest number you can easily represent is fine too.)

-9.Write a guessing game where the user has to guess a secret number.
+8.Write a guessing game where the user has to guess a secret number.
 After every guess the program tells the user whether their number was too large or too small.
 At the end the number of tries needed should be printed.
 I counts only as one try if they input the same number multiple times consecutively.(guess.py)

-10.Write a program that prints the next 20 leap years.

-11.Write a program that computes 4⋅∑k=1106(−1)k+12k−1=4⋅(1−1/3+1/5−1/7+1/9−1/11…). (computes.py)
+9.Write a program that computes 4⋅∑k=1106(−1)k+12k−1=4⋅(1−1/3+1/5−1/7+1/9−1/11…). (computes.py)

+MORE EXERCISES FROM https://www.codecademy.com/learn (CodeCademy)